openfisca/openfisca-doc/key-concepts.md

 ## Writing some legislation

-From the point of view of someone (developer, economist, etc.) who want to implement a part of the legislation, for example a new benefit, here are some key steps:
+From the point of view of someone (developer, economist, etc.) who wants to implement a part of the legislation, for example a new benefit, here are some key steps:

 - understand the part of the legislation you want to implement